10 Best Free Courses to Learn Eclipse, JUnit, and Mockito in 2022

 And, most importantly how to use eclipse to write and run JUnit Tests for your Java code.

-This is another good unit testing course for Java developers from one of my favorite instructors, John Sonmez.
+This is another good unit testing course for Java developers from one of my favorite instructors, Jim Weaver.
 In this course, John explains the basics of JUnit and guiding you to write your first unit tests.

 Once the basic is covered you will be introduced to the advanced concept which will help you to write clean tests and use best practices like DRY for creating maintainable test code.